Tiff-C/nomnoms/README.md

 #### Database Schema

 When thinking about my databases structure I decided to see if I could find any example recipie database's.
-During my search I found [schema.org/Recipe](https://schema.org/Recipe) and the specific [Schema](https://developers.google.com/search/docs/advanced/structured-data/recipe) Google use for their recipies database.
+During my search I found [schema.org/Recipe](https://schema.org/Recipe) and the specific [Schema](https://developers.google.com/search/docs/advanced/structured-data/recipe) Google use for their recipes database.
 Using these and [The Meal DB](https://www.themealdb.com/) for catagories and cuisine lists.
 I decided on the following structure for my database.

 __Collections:__
 1. Users